2014 Belgian Grand Prix

 The 2014 Belgian Grand Prix (officially the 2014 Formula 1 Shell Belgian Grand Prix) was a Formula One motor race held at the Circuit de Spa-Francorchamps, in Francorchamps, Wallonia, Belgium, on 24 August.
-It was the twelfth round of the 2014 Formula One World Championship and the 58th Belgian Grand Prix held as part of the series.
+It was the 12th round of the 2014 Formula One World Championship and the 58th Belgian Grand Prix held as part of the series.
 Red Bull driver Daniel Ricciardo won the 44-lap race starting from fifth position.
 Nico Rosberg finished second for Mercedes and Williams' Valtteri Bottas was third.

-Although Rosberg qualified on pole position by posting the fastest lap time in qualifying, he was immediately passed by his teammate Lewis Hamilton and the second Red Bull of Sebastian Vettel at the start.
+Entering the race, Rosberg led the World Drivers' Championship and Mercedes led the World Constructors' Championship.
+Although Rosberg qualified on pole position by posting the fastest lap time in the third qualifying session, he was immediately passed by his teammate Lewis Hamilton and the second Red Bull of Sebastian Vettel at the start.
 He returned to second after Vettel made a driver error at Les Combes corner and took the lead following contact with the right-hand front wing end plate and Hamilton's left-rear tyre on lap two.
 Rosberg made a pit stop to replace the front wing at the conclusion of lap eight, relinquishing the lead to Ricciardo.
 Over the course of the remainder of the race, Ricciardo maintained the lead and responded to the faster Rosberg in the final ten laps to achieve his second victory in a row and the third of his career.
 Following Ricciardo's win, Red Bull was able to celebrate its 50th Grand Prix victory, becoming the fifth team to achieve this feat.

 Rosberg was booed by the crowd and received an undisclosed punishment from Mercedes for hitting Hamilton; the two were allowed to race each other with no team orders used.
-The result kept Ricciardo third in the Drivers' Championship as Rosberg increased his lead over Hamilton to 29 points after Hamilton retired with bodywork damage.
+The result kept Ricciardo third in the World Drivers' Championship as Rosberg increased his lead over Hamilton to 29 championship points after Hamilton retired with bodywork damage.
 Ferrari's Fernando Alonso maintained fourth from Bottas in fifth.
-Mercedes retained its lead over Red Bull in the Constructors' Championship with seven races left in the season.
+Mercedes retained its lead over Red Bull in the World Constructors' Championship with seven races left in the season.

-This was also the last win for a Renault-badged engine until the 2021 Hungarian Grand Prix.